 The cash flow and working capital requirements of manufacturers and exporters could be adversely affected if a refund is delayed.
 As a result, one of the intentions of the implementation of GST is to ensure that the refund process is smoother so that manufacturers and exporters do not face issues due to delays.
 By ensuring that the refund process is facilitated quickly, tax administration becomes more effective.

-The GST regime has provisions relating to refunds, and it aims at streamlining and standardising the procedures pertaining to refunds under GST.
-Therefore, a standardised form has been created to make claims for refunds.
-The procedure for making claims can be completed online in a timely manner.
+The GST regime has provisions relating to refunds, and it aims at streamlining and standardizing the procedures about refunds under GST.
+Therefore, a standardized form has been created to make claims for refunds.
+The procedure for making claims can be completed online on time.

 Situations that can lead to Refund Claims

-A proper refund mechanism is necessary for effective tax administration, as trade is facilitated via the release of blocked finances for modernisation, expansion and working capital requirements of a business.
+A proper refund mechanism is necessary for effective tax administration, as trade is facilitated via the release of blocked finances for modernization, expansion, and working capital requirements of a business.
 The situations that could lead to refund claims include the following:

 - Exports of commodities or services